evelinaNeumann/Hungry-Dog-Game/README.md.txt

 Completed: the player character has been completed;

-Current task: he current task is to work on the moving background;
+Current task: he current task is to work on the Parallax background;

 Next task: to create the enemy character.